 for those who prefer the direct contact

-For your ease and convenience, The Rubin Center for Autism and Developmental Pediatrics continues to conduct contact-free, virtual visits from the comfort and security of your home via interactive video visits through HIPAA-compliant, telemedicine.
+contact-free, virtual visits and consultations from the comfort and security of your home via interactive video visits through HIPAA-compliant, telemedicine.

 PROMOTING CHILD DEVELOPMENT AND SUCCESS

 I have been thrilled to see how much more engaged my son has been with Dr. Rubin.
 Also, he doesn't seem as anxious or on edge as he is during our normal appointments.
 He has loved being able to show off his toys, bike, and other aspects of his home life.